 The Transportation Association of Canada (TAC) has released Pedestrian Crossing Control Guide (Third Edition) in its online Bookstore.
 The document is priced at $129 for TAC members and $169 for non-members (order code PTM-PCCG18-E) and is available in both print and e-book formats.
-A primer on Pedestrian Crossing Control Guide is available for free on TAC’s website.

 The Guide was created under the umbrella of TAC's Chief Engineers' Council and the Traffic Operations and Management Standing Committee.

 Luay Mustafa, Project Manager, says the main objective of this Guide is to promote uniformity across the country with respect to the approach used in the provision of pedestrian crossing control.
 This is done through the development of a decision support tool to assist in the decision-making process when: (1) establishing the need for controlling the traffic to enable pedestrians to cross the roadway safely and (2) identifying the type of traffic control device that would be most suitable for the location’s cross section, vehicular exposure, and pedestrian demand.